pohlm01/master-thesis/4_comparison.typ

 The @ca parameters contain the following information:
 - The issuer ID, i.e., the @oid of the @ca
 - The signature scheme used to sign the validity windows
-- The public key of the @ca. It must match the signature scheme.
+- The public key of the @ca. It must match the signature scheme
 - The proof type used for inclusion proof in the certificates.
-As of now, the only option is a #gls("sha")-256 based Merkle Tree inclusion proof.
+As of now, the only option is a #gls("sha")-256 based Merkle Tree inclusion proof
 - The start time of the @ca, i.e., the time the @ca was set up.
-This is required to calculate the validity of a certificate based on its batch number.
+This is required to calculate the validity of a certificate based on its batch number
 - The batch duration.
-This is required to calculate the validity of a certificate based on its batch number as well.
+This is required to calculate the validity of a certificate based on its batch number as well
 - The validity window size.
-Again, This is required to calculate the validity of a certificate based on its batch number.
+Again, This is required to calculate the validity of a certificate based on its batch number

 #figure(